Germany floods: Angela Merkel visits hard-hit North Rhine-Westphalia | DW | 20.07.2021

 One person is confirmed to have died in Bavaria as a result of the floods.

-Merkel spoke to representatives of aid organizations and helpers, as well as residents, as part of her visit.
+Merkel spoke to representatives of aid organizations and helpers, as well as residents.
 She visited a food distribution warehouse providing supplies to those who have been affected.

 The government has said it is working on a huge financial aid package for the affected region